azzastudios/project992beta/index.md

 ### Step 2: Sign in

 After downloading the application open it and navigate to the `Profile` page using the bottom tab navigator.
-Now sign in to the shared expo account using the credentials you received
+Now sign in to the shared expo account using the credentials you received in the beta tester release mail.

+### Step 3: Open Project 992

+After signin in, open Project 992 under `RECENT PROJECTS`, and choose the `default` release channel.
+This will open Project 992.

+You are done! :clap:
+Now you can use Project 992 whenever you want, you can open it using the Expo Go app in the same manner.

+Enjoy and drive safe! 🚗

 ## Android